rcravens/kit/README.md

 Now the deployment process is super easy:
 1. Run `kit <app> image` to build a new production ready Docker image.
 2. Run `kit <app> push <tag>` to tag and push the image to the configured container registry.
-3. Run `kit <app> deploy <dest>` where `<dest>` is one of the servers you set up.
+3. Run `kit <app:srv> deploy` where `<srv>` is one of the servers you set up.
 This will deploy your application to that server.

 ## 5️⃣ Running Remote Commands
 To run a remote command for an application execute the following:

-`kit <app> run <srv> <cmd>`
+`kit <app:srv> run <cmd>`

-This will create a new container using the `<app>` image on the manager node of the Docker Swarm.
+This will create a new container using the `<app>` image on the manager node of the `<srv>` Docker Swarm.
 Then it will execute `<cmd>` inside this new container.
 Once execution completes, the container is destroyed.

-Example: `kit laravel run prod php artisan migrate`.
+Example: `kit laravel:prod run php artisan migrate`.
 The image for the `laravel` app is used to create a container on the `prod` docker swarm manager node and then `php artisan migrate` is executed inside this container.

 # General Information (WIP)